austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## July 2022

+### Membership Renewal 2022 – 2023

+You will have received your Membership Renewal for the 2022-2023 financial year with the June mailout.
+Membership fees for 2022-2023 are $72 for normal Australian membership, $108 for overseas membership, $66 for membership with only electronic mailout and $36 for students.
+All members with an email address received a Membership Renewal form by email.
+Please note that the new bank account details for membership renewal are: - **ATA: Bendigo Bank BSB 633-000.
+Account 192546489**.
+Payment can also be made by Pay ID using the ATA’s ABN **74&nbsp;248&nbsp;483&nbsp;468**.
+At the time of writing 83 members had renewed after three weeks.
+Also, donations of over $1900 had been received with renewals which is very encouraging.
+Evidently members are pleased with the work of the ATA and wish to contribute financially.

+This mailout has been prepared using membership details as at 24 June 2022.
+Changes to membership details received after this date will be implemented in the August 2022 mailout.

+### Stephen Gray Memorial Distribution Service

+The June Distribution List has received twenty two orders.
+Items of interest included Sydney Trains and NSW Trainlink working timetables and train rosters as well as PTV Melbourne, Newcastle Transport and Picton bus timetables.
+The July List will feature V/Line pocket timetables effective 29 May 2022 and the Adelaide Gawler Line timetable effective 12 June 2022.
+The new Gawler Line timetable marks the inauguration of electric trains on this line.

+### Sydney Division Get-Together Saturday 25 June

+Six members and friends attended the Sydney Division Get-Together over lunch at the Tradies, the Sutherland & District Trade Union Club, Gymea, on Saturday 25 June.
+Five members sent an apology.
+Hopefully similar events will follow in other parts of Sydney before too long.

+### Website Redevelopment

+Transit Graphics has informed us that the development of the ATA website templates, including mobile responsiveness and cross-browser test, has now been completed.
+Besides the templates, they have also developed some example elements for us to reference in our content population process.
+ATA portfolio officers will need to add text to the new website.

+### 2022 Annual General Meeting Sydney Tramway Museum

+Just a reminder that Sunday 16 October 2022 has been set as the date of the 2022 ATA Annual General Meeting.
+The Sydney Tramway Museum is situated adjacent to Loftus Station.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au> 0409&nbsp;463&nbsp;209</p>

 ## June 2022

 ### Membership Renewal 2022 – 2023